 “How should I get to Hoi An from Da Nang?”

 Transportation to Hoi An

 Travelers can choose between a private car, taxi, bus, or motorbike rental to get to Hoi An.
-Although Grab is recently available in Da Nang and Hoi An, the chances of getting your ride accepted is fairly low compared to the options above.
+Although Grab has recently become available in Da Nang and Hoi An, the chance of getting your ride accepted is fairly low compared to the options above.

 If you have already booked your stay in Hoi An, ask your accommodation if they can arrange a private pickup car for you.
 Provide them your pickup address, this can be the airport or your hotel in Da Nang, and a car will be sent at the specified time.
 Charges vary but this is the least stress-inducing option.

-If you want a hassle-free experience getting to your hotel, just book our private shuttle service.
+If you want a hassle-free experience getting to your hotel, just book this private shuttle service.
 Quick, easy and reliable, you’ll find yourself headed to your destination in a comfortable car.

 There are also other car rental services in the city, but please always ask for the price before booking.
 It should cost around the same price as the amount I provided above.
 Here are my recommended and trustworthy companies:

 - Da Thanh travel: +84 511 355 0022